iron gate which is usually open for local

 Tour the City Walls of Xian !!

 View of Datong's Central City Intersection, the pivital point of the Old Walled City, although you wouldn't have guessed it when standing there.
-Left to Drum Tower and straight on to HuaYan Monastery.
+Left to Drum Tower & straight on to HuaYan Monastery.

 To Main Menu of All Websites at DrBen.Net